 Your home grown sprouts should easily keep for weeks (depending on the type of sprout) in the refrigerator.

 Harvest your Greens

-The Greens to be cautious about as regards dampness are, Micro-Greens, Nalo Greens and Buckwheat Lettuce.
+Be cautious about dampness with Microgreens, Nalo Greens and Buckwheat Lettuce.
 These are all fine, tender plants that are more water than plant matter.
-You will rarely have a problem with Greens like Sunflower or Pea Shoots.
+You will rarely have a problem with Big Microgreens like Sunflower or Pea Shoots.

 So - you cut your dry but internally moist Greens off and refrigerate them.
 The Pea Shoots will last for many weeks.
 The Sunflower and Buckwheat Lettuce and all the rest will go limp after 7-10 days and though they'll still taste good you'll miss their terrific texture.
 These are really a gourmet item - so treat them as such.